MicrosoftLearning/mslearn-databricks/Instructions/Labs/04-Azure-Databricks-SQL.md

 5. In the **Get Started** pane, select **Review SQL Warehouses** (or alternatively, in the sidebar, select **SQL Warehouses**).
 6. Observe that the workspace already includes a SQL Warehouse named **Starter Warehouse**.
 If the current status is **Stopped**, use the **Start** button to start it (which may take a minute or two).

-    **Note**: If the SQL Warehouse fails to launch, you may have insufficient quota in your subscription for the region where the Azure Databricks workspace is deployed.
-In this case, you may need to delete your workspace and create a new one in another region.
+> **Note**: If your SQL Warehouse fails to start, your subscription may have insufficient quota in the region where your Azure Databricks workspace is provisioned.
+See [Required Azure vCPU quota](https://docs.microsoft.com/azure/databricks/sql/admin/sql-endpoints#required-azure-vcpu-quota) for details.
+If this happens, you can try deleting your workspace and creating a new one in a different region.
+You can specify a region as a parameter for the setup script like this:
+>
+> `./setup.ps1 eastus`

 ## Create a database